sassoftware/sas-container-recipes/README.md

 **Notes:**

+* In this example, a single addon layer was included: auth-demo.
+You can include multiple [addon](addons/README.md) layers in a build.
 * The sizes of the   viya-single-container image and the svc-auth-demo image vary depending on your order.
 * In the example output, the identical size for two images is misleading.
 Instead, there is an image that is 8.52 GB, which includes the three images.
 The svc-auth-demo image is a small image layer stacked on the viya-single-container image, which is a large image layer stacked on the centos image.
 * If an [addon](addons/README.md) does not include a Dockerfile, an image is not created.